openjournals/joss/docs/announcement.md

 > An article about computational science in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
 The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures.

-As academics, it's important for us to be able to measure the impact of our work, but the tools & metrics we have available to us right now are woefully lacking when it comes to tracking research output that doesn't look like a paper.
-A [2009 survey of more than 2000 researchers](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=5069155) found that > 90% of them consider software important or very important to their work but even if you've followed this [GitHub guide](https://guides.github.com/activities/citable-code/) for archiving a GitHub repository with Zenodo (and acquired a DOI in the process), citations to your work [probably aren't being counted](http://www.carlboettiger.info/2013/06/03/DOI-citable.html) by the people that matter.
+As academics, it's important for us to be able to measure the impact of our work, but available tools & metrics are woefully lacking when it comes to tracking research output that doesn't look like a paper.
+A [2009 survey of more than 2000 researchers](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=5069155) found that > 90% of them consider software important or very important to their work---but even if you've followed this [GitHub guide](https://guides.github.com/activities/citable-code/) for archiving a GitHub repository with Zenodo (and acquired a DOI in the process), citations to your work [probably aren't being counted](http://www.carlboettiger.info/2013/06/03/DOI-citable.html) by the people that matter.

 ## Embracing the hack

-In the long term we should moving away from closed/proprietary solutions such as Scopus and Web of Science which primarily track papers and their citations and moving to tools that can track things without DOIs such as http://depsy.org.
-That's the long-term fix though and not the one that helps the [researchers software engineers](http://www.rse.ac.uk/who.html) of today.
+In the long term we should move away from closed/proprietary solutions such as Scopus and Web of Science that primarily track papers and their citations, and instead move to tools that can track things without DOIs such as http://depsy.org.
+However, that's the long-term fix, and not the one that helps the [research software engineers](http://www.rse.ac.uk/who.html) of today.

-If software papers are the current best solution for gaining career credit for software then shouldn't we be making it as easy as possible to create a software paper?
-Building high quality software is already a lot of work, what if we could make the process of writing a software paper take less than an hour?
+If software papers are currently the best solution for gaining career credit for software, then shouldn't we make it as easy as possible to create a software paper?
+Building high quality software is already a lot of work—what if we could make the process of writing a software paper take less than an hour?

 ## The Journal of Open Source Software

-The Journal of Open Source Software is a developer friendly journal for research software packages.
+The Journal of Open Source Software is a developer-friendly journal for research software packages.
 It's designed to make it as easy as possible to create a software paper for your work.
-If a piece of software is already well documented then paper preparation (and submission) should take no more than an hour.
+If a piece of software is already well documented, then paper preparation (and submission) should take no more than an hour.

-The JOSS 'paper' is deliberately extremely short and is only allowed to include:
+The JOSS "paper" is deliberately extremely short and only allowed to include:

 - A short abstract describing the high-level functionality of the software
 - A list of the authors of the software (together with their affiliations)